mwaylabs/Espresso/README.md

 === Using ===

 1.)
 Install node.js. see description here: http://nodejs.org/#download
 2.)
-Checkout Espresso
+Checkout Espresso: git clone https://github.com/mwaylabs/Espresso.git
 3.)
+Initialize submodules: git submodule update --init 4.)
 Browse to the espresso folder and run: node m-init.js -projectHelloWorld:myFirstApp on the shell.
     a new MProject was generated.
 Type in: cd ..
     cd Apps/myFirstApp
     node m-server.js
-4.) copy & paste the url into your browser
+5.) copy & paste the url into your browser

 === Installing node.js on Windows ===